rogerthat-0420/OCR/README.md

 ### 4.2.1 Task 1 : Dataset

 Generated the dataset of 100k words.
-100 examples of these are present in `data/interim/dataset_images_ocr`
+100 examples of these are present in `dataset_images_ocr`

 ### 4.2.2 Task 2 : Architecture

-The class is present in `models/rnn/ocr.py`
+The class is present in `rnn/ocr.py`

 ### 4.2.3 Task 3 : Training